 Complaining about information on a disclosure certificate

-If you disagrees with information on your certificate, you must write to AccessNI.and raise the complaint as a dispute.
+If you disagree with information on your certificate, you must write to AccessNI.and raise the complaint as a dispute.